 Rischin is currently Professor of Clarinet at Ohio University, where she received the 2002 College of Fine Arts Outstanding Teacher Award and was nominated for the university-wide Presidential Teacher Award.
-Her students come from all over the United States and Asia, have won awards both here and abroad, and have established successful careers as performers, music educators, and music therapists.
+Her students come from all over the world, have won awards both here and abroad, and have established successful careers as performers, music educators, and music therapists.
 She has given master classes and coachings at universities and schools of music nationwide and has published numerous articles, including for The Clarinet 's renowned "Master Class" series (March 1999) and for The American Music Teacher 's pedagogy series (Oct/Nov 2002).
-Her ground-breaking book, For the End of Time: The Story of the Messiaen Quartet (Cornell University Press, 2003; 2006), on which she has lectured worldwide in both English and French, has received critical acclaim, and is now out in French, Japanese, and in paperback, and has been adapted into a screenplay to be made into a motion picture: "By turns moving, astonishing, challenging and funny, it is a story that deserves to be heard.
+Her ground-breaking book, For the End of Time: The Story of the Messiaen Quartet (Cornell University Press, 2003; 2006), on which she has lectured worldwide in both English and French, has received critical acclaim, and is now out in French, Italian, Chinese, Japanese, and in paperback, and has been adapted into a screenplay to be made into a motion picture: "By turns moving, astonishing, challenging and funny, it is a story that deserves to be heard.
 Strongly recommended."-BBC Music Magazine.
 "The clarinetist Rebecca Rischin has written a captivating book...her research dispels several long-cherished myths about the 1941 premiere...Rischin lovingly brings to life the other musicians...who played with Messiaen, the pianist at the premi¸re."--The New Yorker.
 "Rischin's illuminating look at the participating personalities and historical context of the creation of Olivier Messiaen's Quatuor pour la fin du temps, one of the greatest artistic triumphs of the twentieth century, provides valuable insight into the complex circumstances surrounding this extraordinary premiere and allows us a very special glimpse into the warmth and strength of the human spirit" (Kent Nagano, Music Director, Montreal Symphony).